Skip to main content

 • IndexedDB for wearable time-series rows, knowledge base vectors, and backup snapshots

-Clearing your browser data will erase your getbased data, so use the export and backup features to keep copies you control.
+Clearing your browser data will erase your local getbased data, so use the export and backup features to keep copies you control.
+Opt-in network features such as AI providers, sync, profile sharing, and Agent Access are covered below.

 Encryption at rest